 - The housing loan must be taken from a financial institution such as a bank or a housing finance company for buying a residential house property;

-- You should not own any other house on the date of sanction of the loan (you should be a first-time
+- You should not own any other house on the date of sanction of the loan (you should be

 - Stamp duty value of the house property should be Rs 45 lakh or less;

 - The carpet area of the house property should not exceed 60 square metres (645 sq. ft.) in metropolitan cities of Bengaluru, Chennai, Delhi National Capital